 Software accessed online that allows the construction and maintenance of websites without manual code editing.

-Many site builder options – more info»
+There are many site builder options – more info»

 - Started in 2003 as a blogging system